- Home

 Encouraging children to help

 When a family is dealing with a cancer diagnosis, children may need to take on extra responsibilities.
-If your children feel they are being useful, it can increase their self-esteem because it shows that you value and need them.
+If children feel they are being useful at this time, it can boost their self-esteem because it shows that you value and need them.

 Helping around the house